 Timeline & Status

-The Transportation Authority completed the environmental clearance in fall of 2017 and has completed final design and right of way certification activities.
-The project is currently anticipated to start construction in 2021, with completion targeted by 2024 dependent on obtaining final construction phase funding approvals.
+The Transportation Authority completed the environmental clearance in 2017 and completed final design and right of way certification activities.
+The project is anticipated to start construction in 2022, with completion targeted by 2025, dependent on obtaining final construction phase funding approvals.

 The Transportation Authority is leading the design and construction of this project in collaboration with the Treasure Island Development Authority.

 The total cost of the West Side Bridges Retrofit is $110.4 million.
 Funding comes from a combination of federal, state and Treasure Island Development Authority funds.

 See the Transportation Authority's Feb.
 8, 2021 presentation to the Civic Design Review Committee of the SF Arts Commission.
 The Transportation Authority is proposing an aesthetic treatment for the new retaining walls to be built during the West Side Bridges Retrofit.